 A relapse can feel like failure1 for a person who has undergone treatment, and the alcoholic may be ashamed to admit that they have relapsed.
 Relapse leads them to feel badly about themselves, and it can also make them worry about negative judgment from others.
 Ultimately, this can cause a person to lie in order to hide the relapse.

 There are certain lies alcoholics may tell others, or even themselves, when it comes to alcohol use.
 These include:

 Lie #5: If I go to treatment, everyone will judge me.
-Stigma is unfortunately a common concern among people with addiction, and an alcoholic may refuse to seek treatment because they fear negative judgment.
-Experts are fighting against the stigma that surrounds addiction, and the medical community does accept addiction as a legitimate brain disease that warrants treatment.
+Stigma7 is unfortunately a common concern among people with addiction, and an alcoholic may refuse to seek treatment because they fear negative judgment.
+Experts are fighting against the stigma that surrounds addiction, and the medical community does accept addiction as a legitimate brain disease6 that warrants treatment.

 If you or someone you love is seeking alcohol addiction treatment in the South Jersey or Greater Philadelphia area, The Recovery Village Cherry Hill at Cooper can help.
 Our addiction rehab center offers a wide range of services, including medical detox, residential treatment and outpatient care.
 Contact us to learn more about programs that can work well for your situation, and get started with your recovery journey today.